newrelic/newrelic-k8s-operator/README.md

 # New Relic K8s Operator

 This repository contains the source code for New Relic's K8s operator.
-The K8s operator helps users deploy and manage their deployment of (New Relic's K8s solution)[https://github.com/newrelic/helm-charts/tree/master/charts/nri-bundle].
+The K8s operator helps users deploy and manage their deployment of [New Relic's K8s solution](https://github.com/newrelic/helm-charts/tree/master/charts/nri-bundle).

-The K8s operator is built using Operator Framework's (Hybrid Helm Operator)[https://github.com/operator-framework/helm-operator-plugins].
+The K8s operator is built using Operator Framework's [Hybrid Helm Operator](https://github.com/operator-framework/helm-operator-plugins).

 ## Table of contents